 They stood close together on the sidewalk.
 Too close.
 And happy.
 Intimate even, like they shared a secret.

-No, not my husband!
+Mary gasped.
+No, not my husband.

-He waved down a taxi and opened the door for her.
+He waved down a taxi and opened the door for the woman.
 As she stepped to the car, she offered her hand, but he brushed it aside for a quick hug.
 He watched her drive away.
 As it made the turn into traffic, he did a double fist pump, joy on his face.
 No, not joy.
 More like ecstasy.

+That bastard!
 How could he?

 Six hours later, Mary was in the kitchen preparing supper when she heard her husband’s footsteps on the front porch steps.